LZHbaba/lzh_garbage_classification/README.md

     * The G-model downloads pretrained parameters (weights, bias) directly.
     * Connect with the anvil to create a interactive interface to display the performance of my G-model.
     * Show Histogram pictures and Confusion Matrix.

+## Display
+ Users can access the link to predict related types of garbage trash.